BjornMelin/ai-job-scraper/docs/PRD.md

 * **FR-SCR-01: Hybrid Scraping:** The system must use `JobSpy` for structured job boards and `ScrapeGraphAI` for unstructured company career pages.

-* **FR-SCR-02: Background Execution:** All scraping operations must run in a non-blocking background task, allowing the user to continue interacting with the UI.
+* **FR-SCR-02: Background Execution:** All scraping operations must run via threading.Thread with st.status for real-time progress display, allowing the user to continue interacting with the UI.

-* **FR-SCR-03: Real-Time Progress:** The UI must display real-time, multi-level progress of scraping operations, including overall progress, per-company status, and jobs found.
+* **FR-SCR-03: Real-Time Progress:** The UI must display real-time progress using st.rerun() + session_state for non-blocking updates, including overall progress, per-company status, and jobs found.

 * **FR-SCR-04: Bot Evasion:** The system must employ bot evasion strategies, including proxy rotation and user-agent randomization.